Cybersecurity Is No Longer Optional for Canarian SMEs

 Breach Notification

-In the event of a security breach affecting personal data, the company has 72 hours to notify the relevant data protection authority and must inform affected individuals if the risk is high.
+In the event of a security breach affecting personal data, the company has 72 hours to notify the AEPD and must inform those affected if the risk is high.
+Failure to comply with this obligation can result in additional fines.

 Common Cybersecurity Mistakes in SMEs